Lockerio/text_AI/README.md

 So, if you fail the sequence, you will get wrong results.

 PS: There are 3 networks in project.
-So, "ru_car_numbers_recognition_by_symbol" is a failed experiment, so ignore her.
+So, "ru_car_numbers_recognition_by_symbol" is a failed experiment, so ignore it.

 ---